H. pylori Breath Test

 Interpretive Data:

-Known causes of false positive results include:
+method.
+Known causes of false negative results include:

 Comments: